Mahabodhi Temple, Bagan

 The Mahabodhi Temple (မဟာဗောဓိဘုရား /my/) is a Buddhist temple located in Bagan, Myanmar.

 History

 The Mahabodhi Temple was constructed during the reign of King Htilominlo (r.
 1211–1235), and is modeled after the Mahabodhi Temple in Bihar, India.
-The temple is built in an architectural style typical of the Gupta period, and contains a large pyramidal tower with many niches containing over 450 images of Buddha.
-Despite the 1975 Bagan earthquake, the temple survived and underwent repairs in the subsequent years.
+The temple is built in an architectural style typical of the Gupta period, and contains a large pyramidal tower with many niches containing over 450 images of the Buddha.
+The temple survived the 1975 Bagan earthquake, and underwent repairs in the subsequent years.